 What helps if earwax builds up?

-Various ear drops can soften earwax in the outer ear canal (external auditory canal) and make it easier to remove.
+Various ear drops can soften earwax in the outer ear canal and make it easier to remove.
 But home remedies like warm olive oil can also work just as well.

 Earwax plays an important role in how the outer ear canal cleans itself.
 This canal connects the outside visible part of our ear with the eardrum.
 Although dirt can get into the outer ear canal, most of the "dirt" found in the ear is actually made up of tiny dead skin particles.
 These dead skin particles are normal because the skin keeps renewing itself through constant shedding.

 In order to clean the outer ear canal, glands known as the ceruminous glands secrete fats and other substances.
 These secretions keep the skin of the ear canal soft, and give it a protective acidic layer.
 This acidic environment protects the ear canal from infection by killing bacteria and fungi.
-Earwax is then formed from these secretions, together with shed skin flakes and dust particles.
+Earwax is made up of the secretions, shed skin flakes and dust particles.
 The medical term for earwax is cerumen.
 This oily mass is constantly pushed towards the outer ear by the natural movements of our lower jaw – for instance, when we speak and eat – and this helps to keep our ears clean.

 What causes plugs of earwax to build up?

 The amount of earwax that is produced varies from person to person and has nothing to do with personal hygiene.
-Some people, particularly men and older people, are more likely to have a build-up of earwax in their ear canal.
-As we get older, our ear wax changes, and that can cause problems.
-The ceruminous glands start to shrink and make less secretions.
+The buildup of earwax in the outer ear canal is particularly common in men and older people.
+Our earwax also changes in older age: The ceruminous glands start to shrink and make less secretions.
 The earwax becomes drier, but dead skin particles still continue to build up.
 The outer ear canal can then no longer clean itself as well as it does in younger people.

-If a lot of earwax is made, or if dead skin particles build up in the ear canal, a plug of ear wax may form and affect your hearing.
-Researchers estimate that removing an earwax plug can improve hearing by 10 decibels.
+If a lot of earwax is made, or if dead skin particles build up in the ear canal, a plug of earwax may form and affect your hearing.
+Experts estimate that removing an earwax plug can improve hearing by 10 decibels.
 To give you an idea of what this means: The difference between quiet whispering and normal conversation is about 20 decibels.

-Older age isn't the only thing that can affect the ear’s self-cleaning ability.
-Cleaning your ears with cotton buds, hair pins or similar objects may cause problems too.
-This is because doing so only removes some of the earwax – the rest is pushed further into the ear, where it becomes harder and forms a plug.
-Cleaning your ears in this way can also irritate or injure the eardrum or the skin lining the outer ear canal.
+Older age isn't the only thing that can affect the ear’s ability to clean itself.
+Cleaning your ears with cotton buds or similar objects may cause problems too.
+Doing so only removes some of the earwax – the rest is usually pushed further into the ear, where it may become harder and form a plug.
+There is also a risk of irritating or injuring the eardrum or the skin lining the outer ear canal.

 How can you remove earwax?